One of the top goals of many investors and money managers is to beat the market.

 That means if you focus exclusively on the long-term, you’re not really competing with the rest of the market.
 You’re playing a different game.

 The vast majority of coverage for any given stock is short-term focused.
 Analysts mostly give 1-year price targets, and analysts change jobs and change what companies they cover often.
 Algorithms focus seconds, minutes, days, or weeks ahead.
-Active fund managers want to have good annual reports for their investors/clients.
-The number of market participants focusing on 5-year results is small.
+Active fund managers want to have good quarterly and annual reports for their investors/clients.
+The number of market participants focusing on 5-year results or longer is small.

 Individual investors have a rare advantage here; nobody is looking over your shoulder asking or complaining about short-term results.
 You have no career risk.
 You have no clients to keep happy on a quarterly or yearly basis.
 Other than perhaps your spouse, you’re the only one keeping track of your portfolio.